Beyoncé’s ‘Renaissance’ is No. 1 at the box office with $21 million debut

 But it was in this traditional “lull” that AMC Theatres found a good opportunity for “Renaissance” to shine.

 “They chose a great weekend,” said Paul Dergarabedian, the senior media analyst for Comscore.
-“There was competition but it was from very different kids of movies.”
+“There was competition but it was from very different kinds of movies.”

 Though “Renaissance” did not come close to matching the $92.8 million debut of “Taylor Swift: The Eras Tour” in October, it’s still a very good start for a concert film.
 No one expected “Renaissance” to match “The Eras Tour,” which is wrapping up its theatrical run soon with over $250 million globally.
 Prior to Swift, the biggest concert film debuts (titles held by Miley Cyrus and Justin Bieber for their 2008 and 2011 films) had not surpassed the unadjusted sum of $32 million.